miser

 index.html>

 In the oMiser computational-model, every ob has an applicative interpretation as a script.
-Whether viewed as “just an ob” or as a purposive script depends on how one squints at an ob.
+Whether viewed as “just an ob” or as a purposive script depends on what usage is intended for it, on the context in which it is encountered.

 λ-Abstraction is a systematic approach to transforming script forms into other scripts that can be applied to operands that are then used as scripts, as data, or as both.
-This is an important and powerful mechanism.
+This is an important and powerful mechanism demonstrated by representations and the abstraction operations here.

 Here, the views of Alonzo Church and Peter Denning will be favored.
 A view of Aristotle will also be adapted: In portrayal of abstractions there are also incidentals (sometimes called accidentals) that accompany expression and manifestation of abstractions.
-Incidentals are unavoidable, especially in treatment of computation, although it is unfortunate whenever they intrude on grasping what might be considered as pure abstraction.
+Incidentals are unavoidable, especially in treatment of computation.
+It is unfortunate whenever incidentals intrude on grasping what might be considered as the pure abstraction.
 Keep that in mind.

 The challenge at the oMiser/oFrugal level is the fact that there are only obs and every ob has an applicative interpretation; any ob can have an intended operational use as both data and script.
 The computational accomplishment of abstraction for oMiser straddles that ambiguity/flexibility of interpretation.